asiftm/OnlineBank/README.md

 # InspirationLab

-In this project we are working on a windows form application for a bank
+In this project we are working on a windows form application for a bank.